hsyen23/cmake_quickstart/README.md

 ```

 ## Step 10.1: add find_dependency() in Config.cmake.in
+Learn

+How to exclude find_dependency() for user (now it is creator's respondsibility).

 ## Step 10.2: we don't need to find_dependency() for executalbe in CMakeLists.txt anymore beacuse when you find the package, it will find the dependency for you (due to Step 10.1)
+Learn

+What is difference from Step 9.